tieututinhoc/piracy/docs/movies-and-tv-shows.md

 - [DP Stream](https://www.dpstream.net/) - Films/Series/Animés a votre dispositions sur différents herbergeurs. dpstream.net.
 - [Daxiv Video](https://daxiv.com/) - Movies & TV shows online or stream right to your smart TV, game console, PC, Mac, mobile, tablet and more.
 Primarily Chinese content.
 - [FMOVIES](https://fmovies.to/) - Just a better place for watching online movies for free!.
-- [FilmXY](https://www.filmxy.one/) - Download Free Unlimited Movies Online From Filmxy At Great Quality!
-Here You Can Download Movies in Bluray, 1080p, 720p, HD, HDTV, Web-dl, DvD-rip & more.
 - [Filmz.cc](https://www.filmz.cc/) - French streaming website.
 - [Flixanity](https://flixanity.xyz/) - Watch movies and TV shows online.
 Watch from devices like iOS, Android, PC, PS4, Xbox One and more.
 Registration is 100% free and easy.
 - [HD MOVIES](https://hdm.to/) - Watch free movies online in 1080p at HDM.to - Stream & download the latest HD movies online for free without registration.